 You can also find the Academic Skills Center's Turnitin dropboxes at the website.

 The Academic Skills Center also hosts some basic video tutorials and help pages on using Microsoft Word, including information on track changes, style tags and automated table of contents, and formatting tools.
+Microsoft Word tutoring is available as well.

 In addition to the Publication Manual of the American Psychological Association and the Walden Writing Center website, we recommend these texts, organized below according to theme.
 Find them at your public library, a local bookstore, or an online retailer.